A special commentary by Gregory J. Perenich:

 - 8 abortion facilities were cited for other deficiencies regarding patient care.

 Roberta Clark’s case illustrates the need for state oversight and the importance of holding negligent abortion doctors and clinics legally responsible for their malpractice.
-If you have suffered physical injuries from an abortion, PERENICH The Law Firm will help you obtain the compensation you deserve under Florida Law and, more importantly, we will do our level best to hold those responsible for your injuries legally accountable.
+If you have suffered physical injuries from an abortion, Perenich Law Injury Attorneys will help you obtain the compensation you deserve under Florida Law and, more importantly, we will do our level best to hold those responsible for your injuries legally accountable.
 While not all injuries to women from an abortion are actionable, if the facts show that the doctor or clinic failed to meet the recognized standard of care, an abortion malpractice claim may be filed.

 We are not afraid to vigorously pursue justice on behalf of women that have experienced harm from deficient procedures during an abortion.
 Our lawyers and staff are compassionate advocates and will be with you every step of the way in the pursuant of justice.
 Simply call our office or submit a confidential, free case evaluation inquiry on our website.
 For more than 15 years the Perenich brothers have been advocating on behalf of their clients and families to restore their losses with honest, heartfelt and experienced medical malpractice representation.